-The work was a collaborative effort by scientists at the MRC’s National Institute for Medical Research (NIMR) and colleagues from the Universities of Nottingham, Oxford, Edinburgh, Leicester and Imperial College London.
+The work was a collaborative effort by scientists at the MRC's National Institute for Medical Research (NIMR; now part of the Francis Crick Institute) and colleagues from the Universities of Nottingham, Oxford, Edinburgh, Leicester and Imperial College London.

 Malaria is caused by five species of Plasmodium protozoan parasites.
 The parasites are spread to people through the bites of infected Anopheles mosquitoes.
 Click on the image to enlarge.

 First, a mosquito bites an infected person and takes a blood meal that contains malarial 'sperm' and egg precursor cells.
 Following fertilisation, a motile 'ookinete' is formed - this is the fertilised form of the malaria parasite, which is able to move spontaneously.
 This ookinete burrows through the mosquito's gut wall and comes to rest on the other side.
 Here it turns into an 'oocyst' - a thick-walled structure that produces thousands of infective 'sporozoites'.
 These cells are the form of the parasite that infects new human hosts - the sporozoites migrate to the mosquito's salivary glands and are transmitted when the mosquito bites its next victim.